 When I mentioned this to my friend, he responded that the results spoke for themselves.
 The author of the 6-on & 1-off diet book was photographed on the cover with his shirt off.
 He looked like a Men’s Health cover model.
 Either of us increasingly-soft fellows, my friend bellowed, would cut off a finger for a body so sculpted.
 So there!

 Gambling again.
 The short-term, tiny-sampling “results” didn’t speak for themselves, other than to illustrate the fallacy of small numbers.
 He was deriving meaning not from the underlying mathematics but from mirages couched in the compelling (yet spurious) language of psychology and emotion.
 Just as someone who pulls a slot machine lever three times and hits a jackpot would be mistaken to conclude that casino slot machines pay out jackpots once-every-three-spins, it would also be a mistake to conclude that because one guy with a book to sell got himself a six-pack the discipline-and-binge method is the optimal route to getting the lean, chiseled body dieters want.
 Actually, the optimal method would be to apply the author’s smart nutrition principles seven-days-a-week.

 ”But look at the guy’s picture!” he implored.

-I was going to point out that his evaluation model was the same one preachers of the so-called prosperity gospel hoped their followers would employ.
+We were going to point out that his evaluation model was the same one preachers of the so-called prosperity gospel hoped their followers would employ.
 “If you want to be like me and have the stuff I’ve got, just keep donating.
 Don’t worry about the logic.
 Look at the results!”